| Best of the Bay Readers Poll "Best Retro Night"

 gems.'
 You won't be alone, though, because as Skip says, 'People

-plan their lives around New Wave City.'" - San
+plan their lives around New Wave City.'"

 Francisco Bay Guardian, March 4, 1998